chuanli11/CNNMRF/README.md

 * [cudnn](https://developer.nvidia.com/cudnn)

 Pre-trained network:
 We use the the original VGG-19 model.
-You can find the download script from [Neural Style](https://github.com/jcjohnson/neural-style).
-The downloaded model and prototxt file MUST be saved in "data/models"
+You can find the download script at [Neural Style](https://github.com/jcjohnson/neural-style).
+The downloaded model and prototxt file MUST be saved in the folder "data/models"

-# Style transfer
+# Guided Synthesis
 * In terminal simply run `qlua run_trans.lua`
-* The content/style images are located in "data/content" and "data/style" respectively.
+* The content/style images are located in the folders "data/content" and "data/style" respectively.
-* Results are located in "data/result/tarns/MRF"
+* Results are located in the folder "data/result/trans/MRF"
-* Parameters are defined in "run_trans.lua"
+* Parameters are defined & explained in "run_trans.lua".

 # Un-guided Synthesis
 * to be added